-Sometimes it feels like instructional design hasn’t been updated since the 90s.
+Sometimes it feels like your eLearning courses haven't been updated since the 90s.
 Often, today’s courses will look remarkably similar to the ones we made ten years ago.
-This sense of timelessness can easily bore our target learners and actually take away from the impact of the course content.
+This sense of timelessness can easily bore your learners and actually take away from the impact of the course content.

-1) Shift your mindset into Learner Experience Design (LXD)
+1) Adopt The Learner Experience Design (LXD) Mindset

 There’s a difference between instructional design and design thinking: instructional design often focuses just on the instructional material being developed and not the details of how it is being implemented.
 Design thinking, on the other hand, studies and improves the entire end-user experience.